tobeno/sol/README.md

 ![Teaser Image](docs/assets/hero.png)

-**⚠️ Highly experimental, do not use on important files**

-A set of tools rotating around a common goal:
+A set of tools orbiting around a common goal:
 To make those boring daily routines a breeze.

-And most importantly: It is based on JavaScript.
+And most importantly: It is based on JavaScript / TypeScript.
 So you don't need to learn a real shell™ or any fancy syntax.

 It is quick and dirty, just like JS.
 But it also gets stuff done, just like JS.

 In short:
-It is a small, interactive **JavaScript shell**.
+A small, interactive **JavaScript shell** for everybody focusing on simplicity & productivity.

-You can do this:
+You can do:

 ```
 // Get all TypeScript files in current directory (recursively)